newrelic/node-newrelic/README.md

     /* ... the rest of your program ... */
 ```

-If you're compiling your JavaScript and can't control the final `require` order, the Node,js agent will work with node's `-r/--require` flag.
+If you're compiling your JavaScript and can't control the final `require` order, the Node.js agent will work with node's `-r/--require` flag.

     $ node -r newrelic your-program.js
     $ node --require newrelic your-program.js